 - Produced in the USA.

-- No additives allowed (except water to reduce proof where necessary).
+- Free of additives (except water to reduce proof, where necessary).

 - Aged in new, charred oak barrels.